jdm79/basic-bs4/README.md

 $python app.py
 ```

-the scraped HTML page will be returned in your terminal
+The scraped HTML page will be returned in your terminal.
+Have a look at the div tags and see where the information you want to scrape is.
+These are the tags we will target in the next little scrape.